RachelLeeReynolds85/project1/README.md

 ----------------------
 ### Issues:
-1. DAVID - Notable birds in region - try Texas or Austin (Houston!!) -- pick a few wildlife refuges / on the coast / national seashore / etc
+**1. DAVID** - Notable birds in region - try Texas or Austin (Houston!!) -- pick a few wildlife refuges / on the coast / national seashore / etc

-2. BRAD - State by state total number of observations during two or more different time periods -- maybe bar chart by season? or plotly map of states in US with total # observations?
+**2. BRAD** - State by state total number of observations during two or more different time periods -- maybe bar chart by season? or plotly map of states in US with total # observations?

-3. JUGAL - Historical weather -- free from NOAA API (requires GIT header) or OpenWeatherMap
+**3. JUGAL** - Historical weather -- free from NOAA API (requires GIT header) or OpenWeatherMap

-4. STEPHEN - Endangered species historical search -- "data deficiency as a proxy for endangered bird species"
+**4. STEPHEN** - Endangered species historical search -- "data deficiency as a proxy for endangered bird species"

-5. RACHEL - Just for fun: bird sightings on historic days
+**5. RACHEL** - Just for fun: bird sightings on historic days

-6. STEPHEN - Find a list of endagered / threatened / least concern birds & try to merge with a group of sightings
+**6. STEPHEN** - Find a list of endagered / threatened / least concern birds & try to merge with a group of sightings

-7. MARIA - Migratory patterns -- pick one species, find sightings throughout the year -- plot counts in different regions (seasonally?) -- maybe pick a specific region and determine the earliest/latest date that a particular migratory species arrives/departs the area?
+**7. MARIA** - Migratory patterns -- pick one species, find sightings throughout the year -- plot counts in different regions (seasonally?) -- maybe pick a specific region and determine the earliest/latest date that a particular migratory species arrives/departs the area?

----Ed's Crazy Ideas---
+*-------Ed's Crazy Ideas-------*

 8. RACHEL(?) - monk parakeet now vs then